Justin Trudeau (or his clone), and Theresa Tam take questions from the obedient and largely compliant media. Some highlights from the video include:

 But these handouts aren’t limited to full time media outlets.
 Even part time, or infrequent periodicals can benefit from the taxpayer money.

 7. Canada Periodical Fund ($1.5M Limit)

-The Canadian Periodical Fund will provide a magazine or non-daily publication with up to 75% subsidization, or $1.5 million, whichever is less.
+The Canadian Periodical Fund, see archive, will provide a magazine or non-daily publication with up to 75% subsidization, or $1.5 million, whichever is less.
 Although there are rules as to how much the publication must produce anyway, it’s still a significant amount of taxpayer money.

 Also note: there is the disclaimer that “periodicals that contain offensive content in the opinion of the department of Canadian Heritage” may not receive funding.

 And in case the magazine or periodical doesn’t qualify for subsidies under the Canadian Periodical Fund, there is a new program announced, the “Special Measures For Journalism”.
 That’s right, a special program to prop up alternative media outlets during this “pandemic”.